Scientific Name

 Description

 Euphorbia ritchiei subsp. nyambensis, also known as Monadenium ritchiei subsp. nyambense, is a dwarf succulent that branches above ground to form a compact clump.
 This subspecies is quite distinct from Euphorbia ritchiei subsp. ritchiei.
-It is more branched and has shorter stems with shorter and rounded tubercles arranged in tight spirals.
-Leaves, when present, are smooth, light green, often with a purple hue, and up to 1.6 inches (4 cm) long.
+It is more branched, with shorter stems and shorter, rounded tubercles arranged in tight spirals.
+The leaves, when present, are smooth, light green, often with a purple hue, and can measure up to 1.6 inches (4 cm) long.

 The stem tips are adorned with delightful orangish-pink cyathia with a deep red margin, usually in late summer and fall.
-The cyathia are up to 0.25 inches (0.6 cm) long and 0.2 inches (5 mm) in diameter.
+The cyathia can reach up to 0.25 inches (0.6 cm) in length and 0.2 inches (5 mm) in diameter.

 See more at How to Grow and Care for Euphorbia.